 Christopher J. Gray has tried approximately 20 cases to jury verdict or arbitration award.
 The firm handles investor claims throughout the United States with the confidence that we can successfully prosecute a case through trial if the defendant or respondent is not willing to make our clients a reasonable settlement offer.

-Our attorneys are admitted in New York and New Jersey as well as various federal courts around the county, and accept cases in other U.S. states working in cooperation with attorneys licensed in those states as necessary.
+Our attorneys are admitted in New York and New Jersey, as well as various federal courts around the country, and we accept cases in other U.S. states, subject to individual state bar rules for out-of-state practice and working in cooperation with attorneys licensed in those states as required under applicable state bar rules.
 Our clients do not pay any additional attorneys’ fees if we make the decision to partner with local counsel in another state.